AI Context

 }

-After claiming: CDR appears under the buyer's org in the dashboard.
-Buyer can view, download evidence image, or generate a PDF report.
+After a successful POST: CDR appears in the buyer's dashboard.
+Buyer can view, download evidence image (if collected: true), or generate a PDF report.

 COLLECTED vs PENDING: